cri-o/cri-o/docs/crio.8.md

 # GLOBAL OPTIONS

 **--absent-mount-sources-to-reject**="": A list of paths that, when absent from the host, will cause a container creation to fail (as opposed to the current behavior of creating a directory). (default: [])

+**--add-inheritable-capabilities**: Add capabilities to the inheritable set, as well as the default group of permitted, bounding and effective.

 **--additional-devices**="": Devices to add to the containers. (default: [])